TECHEAST’S GUIDE TO THE PUBLIC SECTOR PROCUREMENT PROCESS

 - Digital Outcomes and Specialists: For digital outcomes, specialists, and user research facilities and participants

-Each of these frameworks have their own subtle differences, so for the purposes of this article we’re going to focus on G-Cloud.
+Each of these frameworks have their own subtle differences, so for the purposes of this article we’re going to focus on G-Cloud and Digital Outcomes and Specialists.

-Firms can only apply to G-Cloud when an Official Journal of the European Union contact notice has been issued.
+Firms can only apply to these frameworks when an Official Journal of the European Union contact notice has been issued.
 These notices advertise upcoming contract opportunities.
 Once this happened, firms will have 4-6 weeks to apply to the framework.

-Applying to the G-Cloud framework involves answering many questions, and uploading clear descriptions of your business and services.
+Applying to these frameworks involves answering many questions, and uploading clear descriptions of your business and services.
 Tony Addison, Director at Free Rein, said:

 “Spend quality time getting onto the frameworks in the first place.
 Be clear and concise but don’t assume people reading it have either a detailed technical understanding or lack it.
 CCS wants as many public organisations to use this as possible so write for the wider audience, breaking services apart if that makes it clearer.”

 If you don’t manage to successfully apply first time, don’t worry.
-On average, new contact notices are issued every 6-9 months.
-Once your firm and services are listed on the G-Cloud platform, buyers who want to engage you must enter into a contract and agree to your terms and conditions.
+On average, new contact notices are issued every 6-12 months.
+Once your firm and services are listed on the platform, buyers who want to engage you must enter into a contract and agree to your terms and conditions.

-Check out the government website for thorough step-by-step advice to listing your services on the G-Cloud platform.
+Check out the government website for thorough step-by-step advice to listing your services on the Digital Marketplace

 Public sector procurement can be time-consuming.
 Tony Addison of Free Rein said: “Getting onto the G-Cloud III framework was not a quick and simple task though as we needed to define our customised and bespoke services in an almost productised format.”